-When you commit to a relationship with someone, you both commit to helping each other through some of life’s physical and emotional burdens.
-While no romantic partner has to be a personal therapist, it is healthy to offer support and empathy when your partner is struggling.
+When you commit to a relationship with someone, you both commit to helping each other through life’s physical and emotional burdens.
+While no romantic partner is required to be a personal counselor, it is healthy to offer support and empathy when your partner is struggling.

-With about 70% of adults in the U.S. having experienced some traumatic event, chances are likely that you will find yourself in a relationship with someone who may need to work through some harrowing experiences.
+With about 70% of adults in the U.S. having experienced some traumatic event, chances are likely that you will find yourself in a relationship with someone who may need to work through some grief and trauma due to harrowing experiences.

 If your partner is healing from trauma themselves, it may not be easy to know precisely what they need from you.
-Trying to work through traumatic healing together is challenging.
-It is possible and can be a beautiful healing experience for each of you.
+Trying to work through grief and traumatic events together can be challenging.
+Yet it is possible and can be a beautiful, healthy experience for each of you.

-Regardless of when your partner experienced their trauma, working through it is a non-linear lifelong process.
+Regardless of when your partner experienced their trauma, working through it is likely to be a non-linear, lifelong process.
 There will be ups and downs, good and bad days, which is typical and expected.

 Does the source of the trauma matter?

-Many people are unfamiliar with the idea of trauma or trauma-related conditions outside of the world of military veterans.
-It’s a common (and harmful) misconception that you can only have valid PTSD or other types of emotional trauma from serving in the military or working in different “dangerous” professions.
+Like many people, you may be unfamiliar with the idea of trauma or trauma-related conditions outside of the world of military veterans.
+It used to be a common (and harmful) misconception that you can only have valid PTSD (Post Traumatic Stress Disorder) or other types of emotional trauma from serving in the military or working in different “dangerous” professions.

-In reality, trauma can stem from anywhere.
-It can start with childhood neglect or abuse, isolation, a violent event, a death in the family, or anything else that might be upsetting that caused a shift in worldview or how you see yourself.
+In reality, grief and trauma can stem from anywhere.
+It might start with childhood neglect or abuse, isolation, a violent event, a death in the family, or anything else that could be upsetting or cause a shift in worldview or how you see yourself.

-Keep in mind that something that causes low levels of distress for you can be traumatic for someone else.
+Keep in mind that something that causes low levels of distress for you could be quite traumatic for someone else.
+Healing from trauma varies from person to person.
+Not everyone heals from grief and trauma the same way.

 The source of the trauma doesn’t matter when it comes to how much support your partner needs.
 Measuring trauma in terms of the severity of the event is not a helpful metric for knowing how much support to give to your partner.